ishelvirakeira/notes-app-ai/README.md

-A personal note-taking application that allows users to create, edit, delete, and view notes.
+This is a personal note-taking application that allows users to create, edit, delete, and view notes.
 The app is designed for authenticated users, ensuring each user only has access to their own notes.

-The interface includes a Markdown editor for formatting notes.
+Find the live demo at https://notes-app-f4cf.onrender.com/

 <img width="950" height="435" alt="notes" src="https://github.com/user-attachments/assets/17331e8f-3eca-4fb3-87d0-249dd9bc340b" />

+Tools used: JavaScript, EJS templates, Node.js, MongoDB, Express

 Lessons Learned: